To consistently come up with an engaging newsletter week after week can be quite the challenge.

 Explain to them what they can expect from you and your brand, and sweeten the deal by offering an introductory discount.

 Tip: Create a dedicated welcome path and keep new subscribers in a separate list for 6–8 weeks.
 Offer them your best content and encourage them to share their preferences free from distraction.
-This will help you to tailor your future newsletters to their interests.
+This will help you to tailor your future paid newsletters to their interests.

 5. Get personal like it’s 2021